 This is because of the way that a palm tree seed grows.
 Air layering, cuttings, and division are not as effective as you want them to be when it comes to growing palm tree seeds.

 In this article, we are going to talk about these seeds in detail.
-We are going to discuss what do palm tree seeds, how to harvest them, and answer common questions about this seeds.
+We are going to discuss what do palm tree seeds look like, how to harvest palm tree seeds, and answer other common questions about them.

 Palm Tree Seed Pods

-Palm tree seed pods or fruits, are actually the result of the tree’s healthy reproductive cycle.
+Palm tree seed pods or fruits are actually the results of the tree’s healthy reproductive cycle.
 Palm tree flowers are normally very small.
 And since they are green, you might not be able to distinguish them easily when they blend into the palm tree leaves.

-Among different palm trees, date palms produce large clusters of round to oval fruits that people around the globe use for snacking or in cooking.
+Among different palm trees, date palms produce large clusters of rounds of oval fruits that people around the globe use for snacking or cooking.
 Each of these sweet fruits contains a stone in the middle, also known as palm tree seed.
 Let’s see what do palm tree seeds look like.

 What Do Palm Tree Seeds Look Like

-Many palm species produce round seeds that have the size as a walnut.
-Regardless their size, every palm seed has an endosperm.
-Endosperm is like food for the plant embryo.
+Many palm species produce round seeds that have the size of a walnut.
+Regardless of their size, every palm seed has an endosperm.
+The endosperm is like food for the plant embryo.
 For example, the super hard date palm tree seed is considered the endosperm.
 The white, oily, and soft coconut flesh is also endosperm.

 It is interesting to note that some palm tree seeds are actually called nuts, like the one with the Areca palm.
-Palm growers often grow new trees from mature palm seeds that they collect.
-Next, we are going to see how we can grow a palm tree seed at home.
+Palm growers often grow new trees from mature palm seeds that they collect when fully ripe.
+In fact, the edible seeds should not be touched until then.

 How to Harvest Palm Tree Seeds for Planting

 To harvest palm tree seeds from any species (if you already have a palm tree), start with fresh seeds.
-You should collect the palm tree seed pod as soon as it is ripe, when the fruit is showing color or has just fallen from the tree.
+You should collect the palm tree seed pod as soon as it is ripe.
+That is when the fruit is showing color or has just fallen from the tree.

 It does not matter how many seeds you collect.
-The freshness is the most important factor for harvesting a palm tree seed.
-A fresh seed tend to sprout more readily, and almost guarantees a good result.
+Freshness is the most important factor when it comes to how to harvest palm tree seeds.
+A fresh seed tends to sprout more readily and almost guarantees a good result.

 To test if you have chosen the right palm tree seed, drop it into a bowl of warm water.
 If it floats, it is not good.
-Floating in the water lets you know that the palm tree seed does not have the internal organs necessary for reproduction.
+A floating seed in the water lets you know that the palm tree seed does not have the internal organs necessary for reproduction.
 But if sinks, it will probably work.

 Palm Tree Seed Pod Removal

-In nature, palm tree seed pod removal is done when birds eat its flesh, or it passes through the gut of an animal.
+In nature, palm tree seed pod removal is done when birds eat its flesh, or by passing through the gut of an animal.
 Palm tree seed pod removal increases the possibility of good results by eliminating the chance of fungus growing and therefore contaminating the seed.

 In some species, palm tree seed pod removal is as simple as rubbing the flesh under running water away.
 But in other species, you might need a knife to gently separate the fruit from the seed.
 If you need to use the knife, be careful not to damage the seed coat that protects the seed interior from entering insects or fungus.

-Make sure that you remove the fruit completely and the seed is not slimy.
+Make sure that you remove the fruit completely and that the seed is not slimy.
 This is to prevent the seed from rotting later.
-In addition, you must clean the thin coat off of the remaining fruit as well.
-Pay attention to this steps, since the wrong palm tree seed pod removal is the most important reason for failure in germinating.
+In addition, you must clean the thin coat off the remaining fruit as well.
+Pay attention to this step since the wrong palm tree seed pod removal is the most important reason for failure in germinating.

 During the palm tree seed pod removal and cleaning, we recommend wearing rubber gloves.
 As some seeds contain irritants that may irritate the skin; especially the seeds from fishtail palms, royal palms, and Chamaedorea.

 During the palm tree seed pod removal, it is good to know that not all fruits are edible.
 For example, fishtail palms and the ones from the genera Caryotas have inedible flesh.
-The fruit from these trees even sting if you touch it.
+The fruit from these trees even stings if you touch it.
 Or consider the betel nut palm (Areca catechu).
-Its fruit is not only mildly toxic, but can be addictive as well.
+Its fruit is not only mildly toxic but can be addictive as well.

 Sprouting Palm Tree Seeds

-When planting a number of seeds and in terms of horizontal spacing them, it is best not to place too many of them into the container.
+When planting a few seeds and in terms of horizontal spacing them, it is best not to place too many of them into the container.
 Palm tree seeds that are too close to each other will compete for nutrients, and some might never germinate.

 After planting the palm seed, place the container in a very warm and very humid place.
-A window-box in a steamy bathroom is perfect.
-But if you do not have such location at your home, wrap the container in a plastic bag and move it to a warm location, like a warm window ledge or on top of the refrigerator.
+A window box in a steamy bathroom is perfect.
+But if you do not have such a location at your home, wrap the container in a plastic bag and move it to a warm location, like a warm window ledge or on top of the refrigerator.

-Light and its amount is not an important factor in germinating palm tree seeds.
-All shady location are good for this process, as long as you maintain the temperature and humidity needs.
-So try to fight the temptation of locating your seeds in the sun.
+Light is not an important factor in germinating palm tree seeds.
+All shady location is good for this process, as long as you maintain the temperature and humidity needs.
+So, try to fight the temptation of locating your seeds in the sun.

-Although this will provide the high temperatures that you need, but drying out will be inevitable in that case.
-You should note that a palm tree seed which falls from the tree in nature usually germinates in a shady location.
+Although this will provide the high temperatures that you need but drying out will be inevitable in that case.
+You should note that palm tree seeds that fall from the tree in nature usually germinate in a shady location.

 Growing Palm Tree Sprout

 Your palm seedlings require abundant light as well (many species thrive in dappled sunlight).
-If possible, we recommend sprouting palm tree seeds over the winter or in early spring, and then move the young plants outside for their first summer.
+If possible, we recommend sprouting palm tree seeds over the winter or in early spring and then moving the young plants outside for their first summer.

-The growth rate of palm tree seed varies depending on the species as well.
-In some palms including Bismarck grow very slowly.
+The growth rate of palm tree seeds varies depending on the species as well.
+Some palms including Bismarck grow very slowly.
 On the other hand, other species such as the Christmas palm grow rapidly after sprouting.

 Your palm seedlings do not need fertilizer at first.
 But once they actively grow, it is good to start applying weak liquid fertilizer.
 Use a fertilizer that is formulated especially for palm trees.
 Some say that palm trees do not need fertilizer.
 But the difference between a good palm tree and a great tree palm is actually fertilizer.